grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 As I wrote this review I came to the reckon that there are, obviously, five core elements to any urban fantasy roleplaying game:

+So, where to begin? _Curseborne_ is about 400 pages which is on the shorter length for an _Onyx Path_ core book, but it's dense, including five big splats, about thirty sub-splats and 3-4 magic systems.
+That's a lot, so divide and conquer: let us first ask, what is an urban fantasy

 1. Monsters
 2. Dark World
 3. Conspiracy